Generating Completions for Broca's Aphasic Sentences Using Large Language Models: Introduction and Background

 \section{Introduction and Background}

 \pagenumbering{arabic}

 Aphasia is an acquired language disorder after a focal brain injury.
 Typically, aphasia has long-term consequences on the communication abilities of the affected individuals, and thus, negatively impacts their quality of life \cite{Berthier2005, Hilari2010} together with their relatives' quality of life \cite{azevedo2023understanding}.
 Within the spectrum of aphasia, Broca's aphasia, the target group for this study, is a sub-type of aphasia described as having non-fluent, effortful, telegraphic speech production, but with relatively preserved comprehension.
 Given the significant language fragmentation in Broca's aphasic speech, diverse treatment approaches have been proposed \cite{Cuperus2023-jz}.
 While studies have demonstrated the effectiveness of these treatments, mixed findings regarding long-term maintenance of gains post-treatment \cite{Nickels2002, deAguiar2016} have led to the emergence of alternative communication aids.
 These alternative approaches, although beneficial, present some limitations such as inefficiency, lack of personalization, and poor generalization to real-world conversations \cite{azevedo2023understanding}.
-In spontaneous interactions with spouses and caregivers, individuals with Broca's aphasia engage in more fluid communication, highlighting the need for interventions that better address the dynamics of natural language use in everyday settings.
-The goal of the current study is to investigate the potential of reconstructing fragmented Broca's aphasic language into full utterances by using Large Language Models (LLMs) fine-tuned on synthetic Broca's aphasic data\footnote{The code and data are available online: \url{https://github.com/sijbrenvv/Completions_for_Broca-s_aphasia}}.
+Existing communication aids for people with aphasia (PWA) include low-tech options like picture or spelling boards and high-tech devices with pre-defined messages (such as making an order for coffee), but these tools often limit expression to basic ideas or messages and can be challenging for PWA to navigate \cite{Koul2005, Koul2008, Mooney2018, Alam2023, Chavers2021, azevedo2023understanding}.
+Furthermore, these alternative communication aids frequently require specific skills, such as keyboard use or navigating pictograms, which can pose significant challenges for many PWA, thereby restricting their ability to engage in daily conversations \cite{azevedo2023understanding}.
+Navigating pictogram sets or relying on pre-defined texts often does not fully capture the contextual dependencies inherent in real-world conversations.
+Consequently, developing interventions that can replicate the fluid, context-dependent language patterns observed in spontaneous interactions with familiar partners, such as spouses and caregivers, is of considerable importance.
+The goal of the current study is to investigate the potential of reconstructing agrammatic language into full utterances by using Large Language Models (LLMs) fine-tuned on synthetic Broca's aphasic data\footnote{The code and data are available online: \url{https://github.com/sijbrenvv/Completions_for_Broca-s_aphasia}}.